 Venous insufficiency is neither uncommon nor benign.
 Treatment is aimed at ameliorating the symptoms and, whenever possible, at correcting the underlying abnormality.
 Graduated compression is the cornerstone of modern therapy.
 Deep system disease is often refractory to treatment, but superficial system disease can usually be treated by ablating the refluxing vessels.
 Refluxing superficial vessels can safely be removed or ablated without sequelae.

-The venous network in the lower extremities commonly affected by CVI is divided into the following 3 systems (see the images below):
+The venous network in the lower extremities commonly affected by CVI is divided into the following three systems (see the images below):

 Superficial veins (including the great saphenous vein [GSV], the small saphenous vein [SSV], and their tributaries)